4 Antiretroviral drugs

 4-4 What are the classes of antiretroviral drugs?

-There are three main classes of antiretroviral drugs:
+There are four main classes of antiretroviral drugs:

 - ‘Nucs’: These drugs block an important enzyme (called reverse transcriptase) and this prevents HIV taking control over the CD4 cells.